Kathy Ireland: Record label

 In April 2021, Marilyn McCoo and Billy Davis Jr. released a new album called Blackbird Lennon-McCartney Icons for the first time in 30 years under Ireland's record label EE1 in partnership with BMG.
 It was produced by Nic Mendoza.
 The album hit No 1 on its first day on the iTunes R&B Album chart.

 Fitness videos

 Since 1994, Ireland has published several fitness videos that led to her design of athletic apparel and launched her brand licensing of fitness equipment.

 Writing

 Ireland has written numerous books, most of them for children.
 In 2020, Ireland released her first novel Fashion Jungle with author Rachel Van Dyken.
 The novel is based on events from her career in the modeling industry.

 Public speaking

 Ireland spoke at the fourth Youth Assembly at the United Nations Headquarters on August 13, 2007, encouraging young people to engage in activities aimed at ending poverty.
 She delivered the keynote at Licensing International Expo 2012 in Las Vegas.

-Ireland was a key speaker at the 2012 AIPAC policy conference in Washington, DC, where she expressed her support for the Israeli people and warned against the dangers posed by the lack of knowledge about the history of the land of Israel.
+Ireland was a key speaker at the 2012 AIPAC policy conference in Washington, D.C. where she expressed her support for the Israeli people and warned against the dangers posed by the lack of knowledge about the history of the land of Israel.